Who Massacred Bill From Ballymoney?

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.

-The Dromore Whodunit Hunt is a self-guided, walking murder mystery trail.
+The Holywood Whodunit Hunt is a self-guided, walking murder mystery trail.

-- Accessibility – this is a mostly quite flat route, with just 2-3 steps to one clue.
+- Accessibility – this is a generally quite flat route, although some streets have moderate inclines.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.